 While no pesticide is entirely safe, organic products are not necessarily less hazardous than their conventional counterparts.
 Nor are they pesticide free.
 As scientist and science journalist Christie Wilcox wrote in a now iconic article for Scientific American:Copper sulfate is a chemical created with copper compounds in combination with sulfuric acid.

 [T]here are a lot of myths out there about organic foods, and a lot of propaganda supporting methods that are rarely understood. … Organic farming, just like other forms of agriculture, still uses pesticides and fungicides to prevent critters from destroying their crops. … It has been assumed for years that pesticides that occur naturally (in certain plants, for example) are somehow better for us and the environment than those that have been created by man.
 As more research is done into their toxicity, however, this simply isn’t true, either.
 Many natural pesticides have been found to be potential – or serious – health risks.

 Consider Copper sulfate.
 It is one of many pesticides approved under the USDA National Organic Program.
 A number of studies show that it is highly toxic to humans, animals, beneficial insects and the environment.
 For example it is toxic to honeybees when used as a fungicide and a study showed extreme toxicity to bees in tropical environments (it was carried out in Brazil), where copper sulfate is used as a sprayed fertilizer (to provide heavy metal nutrients).
 In addition, some wineries in France, the US and elsewhere have backed away from growing organic wine because of accumulation of copper in the soil.
-Europe is considering banning the fungicide, causing a crisis and a potential split in the winemaking community, which relieves exclusively on copper sulfate as a fungicide.
+Europe has considered banning the fungicide, causing a crisis and a potential split in the winemaking community, which relies exclusively on copper sulfate as a fungicide.